dcarpintero/taxonomy-completion/README.md

 ## 1. Embedding Transformation

 Embeddings are numerical representations of real-world objects like text, images, and audio that encapsulate semantic information of the data they represent.
-They are used by AI models to understand complex knowledge domains in downstream applications such as clustering, as well as information retrieval and semantic understanding tasks, among others.
+They are used by AI models to understand complex knowledge domains in downstream applications such as clustering, information retrieval, and semantic understanding tasks, among others.

 #### Supporting Large Sequences

-We will map (*title*:*abstract*) pairs from arXiv publications to a 768 dimensional space using [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923) [1], an open-source text embedding model capable of accommodating up to 8192 tokens.
+We will map (*title*:*abstract*) pairs from arXiv publications to a 768-dimensional space using [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923) [1], an open-source text embedding model capable of accommodating up to 8192 tokens.
 This provides a sufficiently large sequence length for titles, abstracts, and other document sections that might be relevant.
 To overcome the conventional 512-token limit  present in other models, Jina-Embeddings-v2 incorporates bidirectional [ALiBi](https://arxiv.org/abs/2108.12409) [2] into the BERT framework.
-ALiBi (Attention with Linear Biases) enables input length extrapolation (i.e. sequences exceeding 2048 tokens) by encoding positional information directly within the self-attention layer, instead of introducing positional embeddings.
+ALiBi (Attention with Linear Biases) enables input length extrapolation (i.e., sequences exceeding 2048 tokens) by encoding positional information directly within the self-attention layer, instead of introducing positional embeddings.
 In practice, it biases query-key attention scores with a penalty that is proportional to their distance, favoring stronger mutual attention between proximate tokens.

 #### Encoding with Sentence Transformers

-The first step to use the [Jina-Embeddings-v2](https://huggingface.co/jinaai/jina-embeddings-v2-base-en) model is to load it through [Sentence Transformers](https://www.SBERT.net), a framework for accessing state-of-the-art models that is available at the [Hugging Face Hub](https://huggingface.co/models?library=sentence-transformers&sort=downloads):
+The first step to using the [Jina-Embeddings-v2](https://huggingface.co/jinaai/jina-embeddings-v2-base-en) model is to load it through [Sentence Transformers](https://www.SBERT.net), a framework for accessing state-of-the-art models that is available at the [Hugging Face Hub](https://huggingface.co/models?library=sentence-transformers&sort=downloads):

 ```python
 from sentence_transformers import SentenceTransformer